psf/black/docs/the_black_code_style/current_style.md

    whitespace anyway.

 1. _Black_ manages optional parentheses for some statements.
-In the case of the `del` statement, presence of wrapping parentheses or lack of thereof changes the resulting AST but is semantically equivalent in the interpreter.
+In the case of the `del` statement, presence of wrapping parentheses or lack thereof changes the resulting AST but is semantically equivalent in the interpreter.

 1. _Black_ might move comments around, which includes type comments.
 Those are part of